What is a transverse flute?

 - Johannes Gerhard: more than one hundred years of tradition certify the quality of these flutes of German origin, which, in their professional ranges made of wood, have everything to rank among the best in the world.

 - Conn & Selmer: these flutes belong to the aristocratic series.
 Their designs are almost exclusive and the prices are totally unaffordable for non-professional musicians.

 The best transverse flutes for intermediates:

 Best transverse flutes for beginners

-The traverse recorder for beginners is an instrument that must meet certain basic characteristics and have a good quality-price ratio.
-In this way, the flute student can have in his hands an instrument that satisfies his main needs during the first steps of learning.
+The transverse recorder for beginners is an instrument that must meet certain basic characteristics and have a good value for money, in order to adequately accompany students along their first steps of learning.